percona/pxc-docs/docs/data-at-rest-encryption.md

 The transit data is defined as data that is transmitted to another node or client.
 Encrypted transit data uses an SSL connection.

-Percona XtraDB Cluster 8.0 supports all data at rest generally-available encryption features available from Percona Server for MySQL 8.0.
+Percona XtraDB Cluster {{vers}} supports all data at rest generally-available encryption features available from Percona Server for MySQL {{vers}}.

 ## Configure PXC to use keyring_file plugin